eligrealish/Biocomputation/README.md

 ## What are genetic algorithms?
 ![](Images/cuteGA.jpg)

-Genetic algorithms are a class of computation algorithm that represent problem spaces as a population.
+Genetic algorithms are a class of evolutionary algorithm that represent problem spaces as a population.
 Through the use of mathemtical operators select, crossover and mutate they solve problems in faster time then traditional search methods.

 ## How does this project use genetic algorithms?